dbt

 However, ELT is not without its challenges.
 As organizations scale, the number of dashboards, tables, sources, and end-user products increases, leading to a complex data warehouse environment.
 Without proper tools to manage this complexity, issues such as data inconsistency, lack of documentation, and version control problems can arise, undermining the trust and usability of the data.

-Challenges in data transformation
+Challenges of data transformation

 Data transformation with dbt Cloud